akramsabbah9/readme-generator/README.md

 This README Generator will create a professional README.md file for a given GitHub project.
 This app was built with Node.js.

-To see a sample README file created with this application, refer to (sample-README.md here)
+To see a sample README file created with this application, refer to [sample-README.md]("./sample-README.md").

 ## Installation